Macrometacorp/docs/docs/cep/examples/consuming-data-example.md

 title: Consuming Data Example
 ---

-This stream worker consumes all data from `ConsumerSalesTotalsStream`, groups it by product, and then sends it to `PublishSalesTotalsStream`.
+This stream worker consumes all data from `ConsumerSalesTotalsStream` and then sends it to `PublishSalesTotalsStream`.
 The stream worker includes an optional sink and query, currently commented out, for testing.

 ```sql
 @App:name("SalesTotalsApp")